 Because you would never make the most of your investment potential, if you think you have far more potential than you actually do.
 The only way to achieve everything you’re capable of is by accepting what you are not capable of.

 Therefore, stop listening to your inner con man who—what a surprise—never has anything bad to say and accept the evidence that you are most probably not better than average.
+And then do remind yourself often that half the people you know are below average.

 But, to return to the “money theme”, do take note that the single greatest challenge you would face as an investor is accepting the truth about yourself, because investing isn’t you versus “Them”, it’s you versus you.